Do You Have Enough HCL (Stomach Acid)?

 As your body’s normal acid production resumes, you will again experience the irritation that helped you identify the proper dose.
 When this irritation recurs, reduce your dose by one capsule with each meal until the irritation is no longer recurring.

-To get started with Branch Basics and to learn more about all natural, human safe cleaning products, start here.
-For more healthy living and nontoxic cleaning tips, be sure to “Like” us on Facebook, follow us on Instagram
+To get started with Branch Basics and to learn more about all natural, human-safe cleaning products, start here.
+For more healthy living and natural, human-safe cleaning tips, be sure to “Like” us on Facebook, and follow us on Instagram

 Marilee Nelson